robertohuertasm/solana-dapp-template/README.md

 ## Tests

-We have banrun tests, normal tests, and Rust tests (`npm run test-rust`)
+We have bankrun tests, normal tests, and Rust tests (`npm run test-rust`)